Ozsumit/Nox/README.md

 Made With

--NextJS
+- NextJS
--Aceternity Component Library
+- Aceternity Component Library
--ShadCn Component Library
+- ShadCn Component Library
--Claude by Anthropic
--Framer Motion
+- Framer Motion
--FontAwesome icon library
+- FontAwesome icon library
--Lucide Icons
+- Lucide Icons
--Tailwind Css
+- Tailwind Css
--EmailJS
+- EmailJS

 Developed Solely By Sumit Pokhrel
--_Dev Notes_-
+-*Dev Notes*-
 This is the first time i've worked with React framework.
 Must say, it was a rough start.
 But well, Im happy that it turned out just fine.
 Next target is AngularJS.

  How To Contribute
  File Restrictions:

- Must be .pdf file type of less than 30mb of file size.
+- Must be .pdf file type of less than 30mb of file size.
- File must be readable under all conditions.
-Good Handwriting and clear picture quality are appreciated File can be shared to the developer by contacting through E-mail, Instagram, Whatsapp or Messenger.(File Upload Button Coming Soon)
+- File must be readable under all conditions.
+Good Handwriting and clear picture quality are appreciated
+- File can be shared to the developer by contacting through E-mail, Instagram, Whatsapp or Messenger.(File Upload Button Coming Soon)

 Naming Conventions:-
-Lighthouse: Alpha build
+- Lighthouse: Alpha build
-Aurora: Alpha.1
+- Aurora: Alpha.1
-Nox: Beta Build
+- Nox: Beta Build
-Twilight: Test Build [We are here]
+- Twilight: Test Build [We are here]
-Daybreak: Feature updates
+- Daybreak: Feature updates
-Odessey: Test & Feature additions
+- Odessey: Test & Feature additions
-Dawn: Final Build
+- Dawn: Final Build

-Visit my Webiste(https://sumit.info.np) for more details...
+Visit my Webiste https://sumit.info.np for more details...